hopkins385/public-platform-webapp/README.md

 # RAGNA Cloud Platform

+> ⚠️ **ARCHIVED PROJECT** - This project is no longer actively maintained or developed.
+It remains available for reference and educational purposes.

 An intelligent AI-powered cloud platform built with Nuxt 3, providing advanced document processing, conversational AI, and workflow automation capabilities.

 ## 🚀 Features